icaroribeiro/go-code-challenge-template-2/README.md

 Note:

-- The unit and integration tests check a large and relevant part of the different components of the solution, but not all of them.
-In addition, not all tests written have **100%** coverage of the tested code.
+- In addition, I dedicated myself to writing tests for the most important methods, trying to guarantee the highest possible percentage coverage of the tested code.
+Therefore, the unit and integration tests check a large and relevant part of the different components of the solution, but not all of them.

+It is possible to run the tests of the applicatinon locally or even with Docker containers.

 ## How to run the tests?